tfeb/conduit-packages/README.md

 The most important interface to this is through a variant version of the `defpackage` macro, which supports some extra options.
 This version of `defpackage` works by checking for options it cares about and then deferring to the underlying implementation for anything it does not care about.
 This means that it can sit on top of an underlying implementation which has options other than the standard CL ones.
 Some other standard package functions are also overridden to support the dynamic behaviour of conduits.

+There is also a shim package which provides interfaces to conduits with other names.

 ## Packages in this system
 All packages have domain-structured names.

 - `org.tfeb.conduit-packages` is the implementation package.
 It exports `defpackage`and some modified versions of other package functionality, as well as a couple of other names.
 - `org.tfeb.cl/conduits` (nickname `org.tfeb.clc`) is a variant version of the standard-defined `common-lisp` package – in fact, a conduit package – which exports all of the symbols in `cl` except for some package-related ones, which are replaced with the appropriate versions from `org.tfeb.conduit-packages`.
 You can use this package where you would normally use the `cl` package.
 - `org.tfeb.cl-user/conduits` (nickname `org.tfeb.clc-user`) is a `cl-user` style package which uses `org.tfeb.clc` instead of `cl`.
 This package is useful as a scratch package in the same way `cl-user` is.
+- `org.tfeb.conduit-packages/define-conduit-package` is the shim package: it exports the functionality from `org.tfeb.conduit-packages` under other names.

 Note that it will not (and can not) work, in any package which uses `cl`, to simply say `(use-package :org.tfeb.conduit-packages)`, as there are inevitable name clashes.
 Instead you should either define a package which uses `org.tfeb.clc`, or define your own conduit package (see below).